nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![result for adding Ben Leong event](images/addEventResult.JPG)

-If not, not to worry!
+Having trouble?
+Not to worry!
 Just match the error message you've gotten with our helpful [Frequently Asked Questions](#faq) section.

 #### __________________________